Is Dysautonomia A Disability?

 What is Dysautonomia?

 While some individuals experience mild symptoms, others afflicted with the disease can be incapacitated by their symptoms.
-In serious cases, death can result from acute respiratory failure, an abnormal heart rate and a malfunction of the digestive system.
+In severe cases, death can result from acute respiratory failure, an abnormal heart rate, and a digestive system’s malfunction.
 Because there is no cure for dysautonomia, the treatment generally consists of various medications and therapies prescribed to ease the symptoms.

 Whether you qualify for Social Security disability benefits depends upon the information contained within your medical records.
 This information includes; the history of treatment documented by your physician, the results of blood tests, CT scans, MRIs, x-rays, etc.

 The documents must also contain details on your response to medications and physical therapy.
 This is important, as there is no single entry in the Social Security Administration (SSA) Blue Book for dysautonomia.

 The severity and totality of your disabilities will determine your eligibility for dysautonomia disability benefits.
 Because the disorder afflicts specific systems, you should file your claim using the Blue Book section that best describes your symptoms.
 These can include Section 4.00 Cardiovascular System, Section 5.00 Digestive System, or Section 11.00 Neurological.

 If you do not qualify according to these sections, your symptoms’ totality may still entitle you to a medical-vocational allowance.
 The SSA will review your records and determine whether your dysautonomia prevents you from acquiring and performing gainful employment.